Private Acupuncture & Associated Therapies

 (30 minutes)

-*We accept OHP (Oregon Health Plan) and MVA (motor vehicle accident) insurance.
-Please call (541) 678-0986 to verify eligibility.
+*We accept MVA (motor vehicle accident) and open card OHP (Oregon Health Plan) insurance: Please call (541) 678-0986 to verify eligibility.

 We get it: Sometimes you need a break from the hustle and bustle of your everyday interactions, a place where you can get the help you need to tap into your body’s innate ability to heal itself, by yourself.
-At The Even Out Project in Bend, Oregon, we have just the place for that.
+At Midtown Acupuncture in Bend, Oregon, we have just the place for that.

 Person preparing to light moxa on end of acupuncture needle

 At the beginning of your first appointment, you’ll spend a brief time filling out forms in our reception area before heading to our private treatment area where your treatment will take place on a massage table with serene nature sounds in the background.
-First, Dr. Eve will talk with you to gather information about your specific health concerns and your general health.
-She will also guide you through any relevant physical examinations.
+First, Dr. Eve will talk with you to gather information about your specific health concerns.
+To get a better sense of your overall health, she might feel your pulse at both wrists and look at your tongue, and if you’re experiencing an orthopedic health concern such as pain she might guide you through relevant orthopedic examinations.

-Dr. Eve will then explain what your treatment will entail, whether that’s acupuncture, associated therapies (summarized below), or both.
+Dr. Eve will then give you an individualized treatment, making sure you’re up to speed about any acupuncture-associated therapies (summarized below) that your treatment may involve.
 An acupuncture treatment typically involves 10-20 very thin acupuncture needles, with a range of normal sensations.
 You might not even feel them at all!

 Acupuncture on person's back